Qumulo/docs/_includes/content-reuse/admin-guides/external-services/using-access-tokens.md

 In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo REST API without having to complete repetitive login procedures.

 Access tokens are long-lived.
-They provide an alternative to session-based authentication that the `qq login` command and the Web UI use.
+They provide an alternative to session-based authentication that the `qq login` command and the Qumulo Core Web UI use.
 They also support support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.

 {{site.data.alerts.important}}
 <ul>